nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 A `UndoneTaskCommand` object is returned.

 **Step 2**: On `UndoneTaskCommand#execute()`,
-the indices are further checked to ensure the target task exist in the task list, and they are not incomplete to begin with.
+the indices are further checked to ensure the target task exist in the task list, and they are not uncompleted to begin with.
 Afterwards, the information of the target task is copied ,and an uncompleted task with exactly the same information as the target task is created.
 Finally, `Model#setTask(Task taskToUndone, Task uncompletedTask)` and `Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS)` method are called.
 These two methods update the target task in the task list and refresh the UI to show the update.